Frequently asked questions about Dual Enrollment at PCC.

 - complete high school and college credits at the same time

-- ease your transition to college and enhance their chances of success
+- ease your transition to college and enhance your chances of success

 - address skill gaps and improve study skills and academic knowledge before becoming full-time college students